kedi1991/taskpro_api/README.md

 1. User
 The user with an account with TaskPRO.
+Adding a new user automatically creates a profile with default profile photo.

 2. Profile
 The user group with specifi attributes and rights to individual fucntionality of the API